IndexCoop/ITIPS/ITIPS/ITIP-001.md

 9. Transfer ether to keeper

 ### Revised Rebalance Flow
-1. A keeper wants to rebalance the FLI which last rebalanced a day ago so calls a function on the FLIViewer that tells it to rebalance _and_ to route the trade through UniswapV3
+1. A keeper wants to rebalance the FLI which last rebalanced a day ago so calls a function on the FLIViewer that tells it to rebalance _and_ to route the trade through UniswapV3.
+Note: for initial release, we will not have the FLIViewer contract.
+It will purely be determined by an offchain algorithm (e.g. naive use Uniswap V3 during normal conditions, use both exchanges when > 2.3x leverage)
-2. The keeper calls `rebalance` on the FLIStrategyAdapter passing in `UniswapV3ExchangeAdapter`
+2. The keeper calls `rebalance` on the FLIStrategyAdapter passing in `1` (`UniswapV3ExchangeAdapter`)
 3. The _exchange's_ max trade size is grabbed from storage
 4. Repeat steps 3-9 from original flow
 5. Log the _exchange_ last trade timestamp